 5. Connect With People You Love

 “Around this time of year, comparing yourself to others on social media could create stress and anxiety,” says Fuller.
 Take breaks from social media when you need them, but keep a balance.

-“If you’re feeling disconnected, reach out to friends and family, participate in virtual community groups, or safe social distancing activities,” she says.
+“If you’re feeling disconnected, reach out to friends and family or participate in virtual community groups,” she says.
 “Join the Openfit app, or start a group chat with Openfit Teammates.”

-You can also volunteer virtually, recommends Issa.
+You can also volunteer, recommends Issa.
 “Giving back can help boost your mood and feel connected to others.”

 6. Create a Happy Place

 “Your environment is the ultimate foundation for your well-being and a representation of how we feel inside and out,” says Rashia Bell, an interior designer and co-founder of The Cristalline.

 Infuse your home with feel-good holiday vibes.
 “I love using essential oils in a diffuser, like cardamom or cinnamon, peppermint or spruce, to set a holiday tone,” says Bell, who specializes in creating spaces that reflect the energy you want to attract.
 “Lighting is a huge factor, and candles always create a cozy environment.”